Ymagis/ClairMeta/README.rst

 This project status is **Beta**, the following needs to be done for the release :

--  Large scale tests on lots DCP (including D-Box, DVIs, OCAP, CCAP, ...)
+-  Large scale tests on lots of DCPs (including D-Box, DVIs, OCAP, CCAP, ...)

 Features
 --------